Skip to content

 7. Visibility And Tracking: Gain Multi-facet Visibility Of Orders And Transportation Across The Supply Chain.

 For instance using Transport Load Ids, supply chain and finance managers can gain on-demand and end-to-end visibility.
 This includes both expected and actual shipping activity as well as financial impacts.
 Thus, this increases opportunities to proactively and smartly prevent major issues from developing in terms of both service and costs.
-For more ideas on increasing shipment visibility using Transport Load IDs and an intelligent tracking data framework, see my article, The Way To Better Supply Chain Analytics: Overcome Data Interoperability With Intelligent Tracking Status.
+For more ideas on increasing shipment visibility using Transport Load IDs, see my article, The Way To Better Supply Chain Analytics: Overcome Data Interoperability With Intelligent Tracking Status.

 8. Freight Bill Auditing And Payment: Streamline Processing, Leverage More FinTech Solutions.

-For example using a Transport Load ID, payors have more opportunities to streamline invoice processing, quicken approving invoices, and leverage FinTech solutions such as financing options for shippers or carriers.
+For example using a Transport Load ID, payors have more opportunities to streamline invoice processing, quickly approve invoices, and leverage FinTech solutions such as financing options for shippers or carriers.
 This is because with the use of Load ID financial data is directly linked to shipping activity data.
 Thus, this streamlines analytics and increases opportunities to automate manual processes.

 9. Decision Intelligence Tech: Optimize Decision Flows Across The Supply Chain.